Username7495/Mods-and-Tweaks-for-Cypress/Installation Guide.md

 # Installation Methods
   In Cypress there are generally 3 ways for installing mods, patching the jar, adding to jar (exclusive to MultiMC based launchers), and class adding (server only).
-They have all have thier own use cases.

 ## Jar Patching
   Jar patching is the universal way of modding as it is supported by any launcher.
 To start you need a application that can open jars, 7Zip is what is used in any tutorials, and the mods' class files unzipped.